Wilsomwong2004/MyCar-Website/README.md

 3. Push your branch and open a pull request.

 Thank you for your support and contributions!
-Also Thanks my partners help a lots on this project!
+Also thanks my partners help a lots on this project!

 <br>